Key takeaways

 This changes the logic of choosing art compared to any other room.
 Not because the standards are lower, but because the function is different.
 This guide covers how to apply those different standards to find the right piece that genuinely belongs in the most personal room in your home.

-The sizing rule for the canvas above the bed is governed by the headboard width.
-The piece should span approximately 60 to 75 percent of the headboard width.
+- Size it to span roughly 60 to 75 percent of the headboard width.
 A headboard 70 inches (180 cm) wide calls for a canvas 42 to 52 inches (107 to 132 cm) wide.
-This proportion keeps the art in visual relationship with the furniture beneath it.

-What themes work for bedroom wall art
+What themes work for bedroom wall art?

+Choose themes that support rest: scenic or landscape pieces, personally meaningful art, and bold-but-not-busy compositions.
 Bedroom art themes are where the room-function logic has its most direct impact on the purchase decision.
 The room is for rest, recovery, and the most private parts of your life.
 The art should support those functions, not work against them.

 This does not mean the art has to be soft or decorative.
 It means it should not be as assertive as a home office piece.
 There is a clear difference between bold and demanding.
 The piece can be bold: strong composition, high contrast, clear visual identity.
 It should not be demanding: loud, busy, or requiring active cognitive engagement to process while you are trying to rest.